rachsmithcodes/rachsmith.com/src/content/notes/my-goal-for-2024.md

 ---
-title: "My goal for 2024: to remember it"
+title: 'My goal for 2024: to remember it'
 slug: my-goal-for-2024
-added: 2023-12-16 14:03
+added: 2023-12-16T04:03:00.000Z
-updated: 2023-12-16 14:03
+updated: 2023-12-16T04:03:00.000Z
-tags: [journaling]
+excerpt: >-
-excerpt: I am always impressed by people's ability to recount the various achievements and happenings of the year, especially those who can go into detail.
+  I am always impressed by people's ability to recount the various achievements and happenings of the year, especially those who can go into detail.
 This is because I would struggle to recount what happened last week, let alone in March.
 note: publish
 publish: true
+tags:
+  - journaling
 ---

 We are closing in on the end of December, the time of year when people put some great "year in review" type posts on their blogs.
 I am always impressed by people's ability to recount the various achievements and happenings of the year, especially those who can go into detail.
 This is because I would struggle to recount what happened last week, let alone in March.